 General GSR Qualifications

-- Academic standing for employment eligibility: Each teaching assistant (TA) must be in good academic standing (i.e., must not be on academic probation or have had his or her degree candidacy lapse), have a minimum 3.0 grade-point average, and have no more than two Incomplete grades in upper division and graduate courses on the transcript.
+- Academic standing for employment eligibility: Each graduate student researcher (GSR) must be in good academic standing (i.e., must not be on academic probation or have had his or her degree candidacy lapse), have a minimum 3.0 grade-point average, and have no more than two Incomplete grades in upper-division and graduate courses on the transcript.
 For more information about employment eligibility, please click here.

 - Registration and enrollment: Each appointee must be registered and enrolled in at least 12 units of course work.